Muhammad Islahuddin Abas

-Muhammad Islahuddin bin Abas is a Malaysian politician.
-He has served as a Member of the Parliament of Mersing since November 2022.
-He took over the seat that the previous incumbent, Dr. Abdul Latiff Ahmad, had held for 5 terms.
-He is a member of the Malaysian United Indigenous Party, a component party of Perikatan Nasional (PN) and is currently the Johor state Information Chief.
+Muhammad Islahuddin bin Abas is a Malaysian politician who has served as the Member of Parliament for Mersing since November 2022.
+He took over the seat from Abdul Latiff Ahmad, the incumbent who previously held it for five terms.
+He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of Perikatan Nasional (PN), and is currently its Johor state Information Chief.